 However, Medicaid does not cover everything for every enrollee.
 Each state determines what the entitlement will cover.
 Therefore, expect to find plenty of variety across all 50.

 - Periodontal (gum surgery, scaling): 18

 - Oral Surgery (wisdom tooth extraction): 24

-Be careful to note that both options require advance enrollment and do not cover pre-existing conditions without a waiting period.(2)
+Be careful to note that both options require advance enrollment and do not cover pre-existing conditions without a waiting period.

 - Former service members may be eligible for VA dental care under Class IIA, IIC, IV, or I for any necessary treatment to maintain or restore oral health and masticatory function.

 - The VA Dental Insurance Program (VADIP) is available for enrollment in the program beginning November 15, for coverage to start December 1.

 Private companies also market programs aimed at veterans.
 However, they follow the same parameters already noted above for the individual market.

 Full coverage dental insurance with immediate benefits will also have cost-sharing features that make the premiums more affordable.
 The company simply cannot market cheap coverage that pays 100% right away.
 Something has to give in order to make the numbers work.